tier4/AWML/docs/operation/contribution.md

 - `/pipelines/*`: Process documents for users

 ## Use case for contribute

+You choose PR type as below.
+Note that you need to make as small PR as possible.

 ### Add/Fix functions to `autoware_ml`

 If you want to add/fix functions to use for many projects, you should commit to `autoware_ml/*`.